 The Company's flying scholarships provide a unique opportunity for people who would like to become pilots or to further their qualifications as pilots.
 We try to arrange the selection period to avoid school/university examination times, whilst still providing candidates with as many months of potential good weather as we can to complete their training.

-Application forms are available during January and February for PPL(A), FIC(A) and the Gliding Scholarships (all subject to availability in a given year); interviews will usually be at the end of April/early May and will be held in London.
+Application forms are available from November onwards as confirmed scholarships become available.
+We are usually able to provide PPL(A), FIC(A) and Gliding Scholarships, subject to availability in a given year.
+Interviews will usually be during April and will be held in London.
 Applicants should be aware that interviews take place on the arranged date in London (in person) and training must take place in a UK training organisation.
 Training in each instance MUST be completed by the end of September in the year of award; candidates should be aware that this demands a very high level of commitment during the summer months and if offered a scholarship, the Company will expect the recipient to meet this commitment.

 The Flight Instructor Certificate Scholarship award covers all direct training and examination costs for the successful candidate as they achieve their Fixed Wing Flying Instructor Certificate.
 Training must be completed during the summer and before the end of September.

 These scholarships cover all aspects of training up to licence issue for a candidate who is prepared to dedicate a considerable part of the summer to gaining their PPL.
 Providing up to 45 hours of flying training, these scholarships can take a candidate with little or no experience to completion of their flying licence during the course of the summer; alternatively they can "finish off" someone who is already partially trained.
 Candidates must be 17 or over on 1 June of the year of application and the course must be completed by the end of September.